 As an expectant woman, you may experience different types of abdominal pain during the three trimesters of your pregnancy.
 This section discusses the common causes of abdominal pain during each of these trimesters.

 1. Abdominal Pain in the First Trimester of Pregnancy

 During your first trimester, you may experience cramping pain in your abdomen, which occurs as your baby develops.
 Cramping is experienced during the expansion of the uterus, which causes the supporting ligaments and muscles to stretch.
 Cramping during pregnancy is considered normal and can also occur due to other causes including gas and bloating, constipation, or sexual intercourse.

-Women, who have undergone IVF treatment to get pregnant, can be diagnosed with a condition called ovarian hyperstimulation syndrome (OHS), which results in abdominal pain.
+Women, who have undergone IVF treatment to get pregnant can be diagnosed with a condition called ovarian hyperstimulation syndrome (OHS), which results in abdominal pain.
 This pain is mainly caused due to the over-stimulation of the ovaries by the fertility drugs.
 This pain usually lasts for a few weeks of pregnancy.
-One must consult a doctor immediately.

 2. Abdominal Pain in the Second Trimester of Pregnancy

 In the second trimester of pregnancy, most women experience round ligament pain.
 There are two round ligaments that run from the uterus to the groin.
 These ligaments support the uterus.
 When the uterus expands to accommodate the growing baby, the round ligaments stretch too.
 This leads to sharp pain in the abdomen.
 Some women have also reported this type of pain in the hip or groin area.
 The round ligament pain is considered normal during pregnancy and does not lead to any major complications.

 3. Abdominal Pain in the Third Trimester of Pregnancy